 “Construction and all necessary preparations are right on schedule,” assures Michael Balke, the new CEO of Mercedes Vans, LLC.
 “We have already begun to recruit and train a core team of employees in administration.
 We have also hired the first technical specialists.
 Applications of production job candidates will be accepted beginning mid-2017.”

 The current production area and administration building of the assembly plant in North Charleston cover 409,000 square feet.
 The new facility will additionally cover around 1.1 million square feet plus a 2.8 million square foot marshalling yard for finished vehicles.
 About 1,300 people will be employed in the new factory, plus about 400 supplier jobs.
 This is in addition to the several hundred employees at the existing plant, who will be the leaders for the new factory.
+However, if you’re an employee and in need of some employment law experts to assert your employee rights, then you can visit an employment law firm like HKM for best help!

 The new factory will make Mercedes-Benz Vans among the biggest industrial employers in the region.
 The new plant will make a further positive impact on the region’s economy and attract new business, especially among suppliers.
 For example the upfit integration partners of Mercedes-Benz Vans, Auto Truck Group as well as The Knapheide Manufacturing Company, will establish new production sites in the region, too.